sydasif/ansible-cbt-lab/docs/source/01_introduction/05_inventory.md

 ansible_connection=network_cli
 ```

-Although setting variables in the inventory is possible, it’s usually not the preferred way.
-Instead, store separate host and group variable files to enable better organization and clarity for your Ansible projects.
-Note that host and group variable files must use the YAML syntax.
+Although you can set variables in the inventory, it’s usually better to store them in separate host and group variable files.
+This helps keep your project organized and clear.

-In the same directory where we keep our inventory file, we can create two folders named `group_vars` and `host_vars` containing our variable files.
-For example, we could have a file `group_vars/campus.yaml` that contains all the variables for the campus network:
+Create folders named `group_vars` and `host_vars` in the same directory as your inventory file to store these variable files.
+For example, `group_vars/campus.yaml` might look like this:

 ```yaml
 ---